rbishop/zing/README.md

   to raise mis-use errors at comptime rather than runtime.

 ## Experiments

-- Using very fine error types to try and help the user figure out the error.
+- Using very fine-grained error types to try and help the user figure out the error.
 See RingSetupError in src/ring.zig for an example.
 - Mapping the SQE operations to more clear names despite them not always exactly representing the system call.
 This reads nicer but might not make it obvious which system call is being used underneath.
-See Operations enum in src/kernel.zig.
+See Operations enum in src/kernel.zig for an example.